fontlabcom/getgo-fonts/docs/zotosans-runic.md

 ---

-## Coto Sans Runic
+## Zoto Sans Runic

-Coto Sans Runic is a design for the Runic script.
+Zoto Sans Runic is a design for the Runic script.

 It contains 85 glyphs, and supports 86 characters from the Unicode blocks: Runic.